nodejs/security-wg/processes/cve_management_process.md

    been added to a closed mailing list that is used for announcements, sharing documents, or discussion relevant to the CNA community.
    The list rarely has more than ten messages a week.
+   **cna-discussion-list**

-# CVE block management processes
+# CNA management processes

 ## CVE Block management

-The CNA process allows the Node.js team to request a block of CVE's in advance.
+The CNA program allows the Node.js team to request a block of CVE's in advance.
 These CVE's are managed in an issue within the private Node.js security repo (https://github.com/nodejs/security).
 Each year there will be an issue in that repo titled: